Kreyph/urlshortener/README.md

 # Code Assignment: URL Shortener

-This is a URL shortener implemented with Kotlin and Spring Boot.
-It provides a REST API for shortening URLs and a resolution mechanism to redirects users to the original URL.
+This is a REST API URL shortener, implemented with Kotlin and Spring Boot.

-## Usage
+## Overview

 - **Create Short URL:**
-  `POST /api/urls` accepts a JSON payload with the original URL and returns a simple response with the full URL in the location header.
+  `POST /api/urls` accepts the original URL and returns the full URL in the location header of the response.
 - **Redirect to the Original URL:**
-  `GET /{shortCode}` redirects the client to the original URL.
+  `GET /{shortCode}` redirects the client to the original URL when an existing shortened code is provided.
-- **Responses, Validation & Exception Handling:**
+- **Error Handling:**
-  Basic exception handling is implemented to cover some common error cases (like an invalid URL provided or a non-existing shortened URL requested).
+  Provides basic exception handling to cover a few common error cases.
 - **Profiles and Configuration:**
-  The necessary properties for the dev and the prod environments are provided, and they could be overridden and externalised by other configurations (e.g. Docker).
+  Provides the properties for the dev environment to work - the prod configuration would be overridden and externalised by other configurations (e.g. Docker, production DB, etc.)
-- **Scalability and further considerations:**
+- **Caching:**
-    - **Caching:** caches the URLs resolutions with Spring; the production strategy has to be defined at a later point, possibly with Redis.
+Caches the URLs resolutions with Spring; the production strategy has to be defined at a later point.

 ## Getting Started